mveteanu/CodeAvenger/_posts/2017-05-11-What-was-your-first-computer.md

 Since then I still encountered assembly programming from time to time: on PC 80x86 as well as a few microcontrollers.

 Nowadays ...
-I’m at the far end of the spectrum involved mostly in hi-level enterprise software architectures as well as management decisions.
+I’m at the far end of the spectrum involved mostly in hi-level enterprise software architectures as well as management decisions as [R&D Manager](https://www.linkedin.com/in/mveteanu) at Abbott Informatics.

 However the experience that I had back in the days with my Z80 based computer and the fact that I start exploring the computer world at the age of 13 shaped by entire professional career and offered me a unique perspective on the overall computer science.